We’ve personally helped hundreds of founders from around the world launch, maintain and grow US LLCs.

 You will need your SS-4 form readily available to confirm any information the IRS may ask for.

-These acronyms can get pretty confusing so thought it'd be helpful to define them!
+These acronyms can get pretty confusing so thought it’d be helpful to define them!
+We have a full blog post on this topic here as well.

 EIN stands for Employer Identification Number.